Firefighters keep Arizona wildfire from advancing on homes

-PHOENIX (Reuters) - Crews battling a major wildfire along a scenic corridor in northern Arizona made progress in battling the wind-whipped blaze on Thursday, but thousands of residents were still on alert for possible evacuations, fire officials said.
+PHOENIX (Reuters) - Crews battling a major wildfire along a scenic corridor in northern Arizona stopped the wind-whipped blaze’s march toward homes in the area on Thursday, but thousands of residents still may be forced to evacuate, fire officials said.

 Officials said crews working overnight secured a troublesome front of the so-called Slide Fire that the day before had advanced toward 300 homes and businesses in Oak Creek Canyon, about 120 miles north of Phoenix.

-The fire, which broke out on Tuesday afternoon, spread to blacken more than 7,500 acres but by Thursday night it was 5 percent contained, fire officials said.
+The fire, which broke out on Tuesday afternoon, has blackened more than 4,800 acres and it remained at zero percent containment.

-“Today was a very good day,” said Dillon Winiecki, a spokesman for the Flagstaff Fire Department.
-“Crews are making good progress keeping the fire in the area we want it to be.”

-Erratic winds kept firefighters active snuffing out a series of spot fires before they became dangerous, he said.
+“For the short term, that northeast corner, where the fire was pushing all day yesterday, is kind of in check,” Incident Commander Tony Sciacca told reporters.
+“That does not mean that we’re out of the woods.”

 More than 3,000 residents in two area subdivisions have been put on a pre-evacuation notice by authorities and told they must prepare to flee their homes if the fire gets closer.